 - If so, what accounts for these contradictory messages?

-- What societal factors and pressures influence journalistic reporting?
+- What societal and economic factors and pressures influence journalistic reporting?

 - Do some news reports question or dismiss the scientific basis for global warming or its connection to human activities?